ridiculousfish/libdivide/README.md

 # Unswitching

-We mentioned in the "Branchfull vs Branchfree" section that the default branchfull libdivide divider uses branches.
+We mentioned in the "Branchfull vs branchfree" section that the default branchfull libdivide divider uses branches.
 It is possible to get rid of the branches and the preliminary checks when using the default branchfull divider using a technique called unswitching. **Unswitching** moves out of the body of the loop the